Instructions on Making Pine Pitch Glue

 1. Once you collect enough pine pitch you’ll need to heat it to remove the ‘volatiles’ (turpentine).
 You must heat the pine pitch to the point where the turpentine evaporates away.
 Some say to bring the pitch to a low boil for a few minutes and others recommend just a low simmer for 5-6 minutes.
 Both work but the boiling is faster.
 Be sure and use a container large enough that it won't boil over or spill.

 4. Take the cool charcoal out and grind it into as fine a powder as you can.
-I have a great method - I put two dozen 2 oz lead balls in my tumbler with real small chunks of charcoal and 20 minutes later I have charcoal as fine as can be!
+I have a great method - I put two dozen 2 oz lead balls and some steel ball-bearings in my tumbler with real small chunks of charcoal and 20 minutes later I have charcoal as fine as can be!

 6. Most people I know make 'dubbing/daubing' sticks.
 Take a pencil size stick and coat it with the finished pine pitch glue by rolling one end of the stick around in the glue until you have a glob about the size of a walnut on the stick.
 You can then use the daubing stick like a stick of ferrule cement, just heat and apply.